-alternative design view on software systems

-Without explicit design documentation, the source code remains the only trustable information about software systems.
+alternative design view on software systems Unless we have explicit design documentation available, the source code remains the only trustable information about software systems.
 With powerful tools, many aspects of systems can be inspected, e.g., inheritance hierarchy.
 Design components provide a view on systems that is essential in system comprehension, but cannot be produced out of the source code alone by even the most powerful tools.

-- better documentation of design

-With design components, design aspects and design decisions become documented without the need of writing a single line of text.
+better documentation of design With design components, design aspects and design decisions become documented without the need of writing a single line of text.
 Additionally, the learning curve is reduced, because new people on projects can immediately see how a system is composed of design components, many of which will be known to them already.
 Far too often design decisions remain undocumented due to time pressure.
 Another hindrance is the lack of design documents where such information can be kept.
 Each instantiation of a design component represents a design decision.
 It is only natural to keep any information that has lead to a specific instantiation with that instantiation.

 We imagine additional benefits from composing software at the design level.
 For example, porting a system to other platforms is quite easy, especially when the design components used in a system are available also for these platforms.
 If not, these components will have to be implemented only once and can then be used for the porting of other systems.
 Additionally, changes in the functionality of an application can easily be redone for other platforms.
 When new, not upward-compatible versions of class libraries and/or application frameworks appear and have to be integrated into the software system, this process is often combined with tedious and often error-prone activities.
 When the same design components are available for both versions, then the shift is possible without any further activity on the side of the application programmer.
-With design decisions explicitly available in many software systems, we profit from doing analyses of more or less mature designs.
-Such analyses yield new insights about properties of good designs that cannot easily be captured in systems where design decisions are not easily accessible.

 We believe the idea of design components to be advantageous in many respects.
 Yet, more work is needed to further refine the concepts of design components and to prove their usefulness.
-First of all, a basic set of design components has to be defined with associated roles.
+First of all, a basic set of design components has to be defined with associated roles and constraints.
 Infrastructure support is essential to ease the use of design components.
 As a next step, case studies for the explicit capturing of the designs of systems built by design experts have to be done.
-This will provide important insights in good designs.
+This will provide important insights in good designs, e.g., information about useful constraints to design components' roles.
 This reverse engineering step will also spark the inclusion of new design components and indicate weaknesses and misconceptions in existing components.